rust-lang/book/src/ch21-01-single-threaded.md

 Here, our response has a status line with status code 404 and the reason phrase `NOT FOUND`.
 The body of the response will be the HTML in the file _404.html_.
-You’ll need to create a _404.html_ file next to _hello.html_ for the error page; again feel free to use any HTML you want or use the example HTML in Listing 21-8.
+You’ll need to create a _404.html_ file next to _hello.html_ for the error page; again feel free to use any HTML you want, or use the example HTML in Listing 21-8.

 <Listing number="21-8" file-name="404.html" caption="Sample content for the page to send back with any 404 response">